awsdocs/amazon-connect-admin-guide/doc_source/add-chat-to-website.md

 + Safari 13\.1
 + Microsoft Edge version 85
 + Mozilla Firefox 81\.0

+The chat widget supports browser notifications for desktop devices\.
+For more information, see [Browser notifications](browser-notifications-chat.md)\.

 ## Step 1: Customize your chat widget<a name="customize-chat-widget"></a>